David-CMP/mutils-python/README.md

 # mutils-python
-A collection small but useful python functions
+A collection of small but useful python functions
 ## mconv.py
 Functions for converting data into multiple formats